tcza/EX180-End_2_End/README.md

 ## Commands Needed

-Below is a list of commands that you need to be **AWARE OF** because you will **NEED THEM** to pass this exam.
-Make sure to check each command's manual page and see each flag and what they do.
-Also note that the `man` and `--help` options are available in the exam, so you don't need to memorize them.
-Just know them and if you forget something you could `--help` it in the exam.

 - **sudo podman run** | creates a container
     - -d runs in the background
     - --name sets the name